luokka/Lumikasa/README.md

 - Fully transparent pixels are interpreted as non-collision data

 ## Known issues:
-- Changing collision quality while game is paused leaves old incorrect speed/momentum values in effect temporarily
-- Gamepads might not get reassigned to correct players if identical gamepads are being connected
+- Gamepads might not get reassigned to correct players if multiple identical gamepads are connected
 - Adventure mode levels can crash the game on lower-end devices (very large level images)
 - Logo drawing does not work on Firefox-android for some reason?
 - Adding a large image into stage select can crash the game